ghendrickx/EMMA/README.md

 word _ecotope_ is used, as _habitat_ originally refers to the living environment of a single species, while _ecotope_ refers to an ecosystem as it can be mapped.

-This simple `python`-interface allows to map aquatic ecotopes (or habitats) based on the abiotic output from an hydrodynamic model.
+This simple `python`-interface allows to map aquatic _ecotopes_ (or _habitats_) based on the abiotic output from an hydrodynamic model.
 It does so by a modified version of the [ZES.1](https://edepot.wur.nl/174540) classification system.
-The hydrodynamic model must contain the following three hydrodynamic parameters:
+The hydrodynamic model must contain the following three hydrodynamic parameters to do so:
  1. water depth (or, bottom and water level);
  1. flow velocity; and
  1. salinity.